 - (b) Indoor space requirements. - (1) Poultry housing must be sufficiently spacious to allow all birds to move freely, stretch both wings simultaneously, stand normally, and engage in natural behaviors. - (2) Producers must monitor ammonia levels at least weekly by taking measurements at the height of the birds' heads and implement practices to maintain ammonia levels below 20 ppm.
 When ammonia levels exceed 20 ppm, producers must implement additional practices and additional monitoring to reduce ammonia levels below 20 ppm.
 Ammonia levels must not exceed 25 ppm. - (3) For layers and all other fully feathered birds, artificial light may be used to prolong the day length, to provide up to 16 hours of continuous light per 24-hour period (i.e., minimum of 8 hours of continuous darkness per 24-hour period).
 Artificial light intensity should be lowered gradually to encourage hens to move to perches or settle for the night.
-Artificial light spectrum may not be manipulated to increase feed intake and growth rate. - (4) Exit areas-poultry houses must have at least 1 linear foot of exit area for every 360 birds, measured across the base of the exit, but no less than one linear foot of exit area for flocks with fewer than 360 birds.
-Exit areas must be appropriately distributed and sized to ensure that all birds have ready access to the outdoors; - (i) If exit areas are not provided at a ratio of at least 1 linear foot per 360 birds, a certifier may approve practices that provide less than 1 linear feet per 360 birds only if an operation describes its practices (in the organic system plan) and demonstrates that ready access to the outdoors is provided for all birds; - (ii) Producers subject to requirements in 21 CFR part 118-Production, Storage, and Transportation of Shell Eggs, must take steps to prevent stray poultry, wild birds, cats, and other animals from entering poultry houses. - (5) Perches-for layers (Gallus gallus), six inches of perch space must be provided per bird.
+Artificial light spectrum may not be manipulated to increase feed intake and growth rate.

+- (4) Exit areas-poultry houses must have at least 1 linear foot of exit area for every 360 birds, measured across the base of the exit, but no less than one linear foot of exit area for flocks with fewer than 360 birds.
+Exit areas must be appropriately distributed and sized to ensure that all birds have ready access to the outdoors; - (i) If exit areas are not provided at a ratio of at least 1 linear foot per 360 birds, a certifier may approve practices that provide less than 1 linear feet per 360 birds only if an operation describes its practices (in the organic system plan) and demonstrates that ready access to the outdoors is provided for all birds; (ii) Producers subject to requirements in 21 CFR part 118-Production, Storage, and Transportation of Shell - (5) Perches-for layers (Gallus gallus), six inches of perch space must be provided per bird.
 Perch space may include the alighting rail in front of the nest boxes.
 All layers must be able to perch at the same time except for aviary housing, in which 55 percent of layers must be able to perch at the same time.
-Floors in slatted/mesh floor housing cannot be counted as perch space. - (6) All birds must have access to areas in the house that allow for scratching and dust bathing, except, that mobile housing may meet this requirement when paired with outdoor space that provides birds with areas for scratching and dust bathing.
-Litter must be provided and maintained in a dry condition in the house.
+Floors in slatted/mesh floor housing cannot be counted as perch space.